If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 I'm a little bit right-leaning.

-And you know, you you get my vote.
+And, you know, you get my vote.

-It is the same with is the same with the left.
+It's the same with the left.

-Because regardless of what they say, actions have consequences.
+Because, regardless of what they say, actions have consequences.

 And it definitely feels that the personal responsibility is something that we don't care about anymore.